sthagen/locked-dict/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of locked-dict](https://todo.sr.ht/~sthagen/locked-dict).
+Feature requests and bug reports are best entered in the [todos of locked-dict](https://todo.sr.ht/~sthagen/locked-dict).

 ## Primary Source repository